Galileo-Galilei/kedro-mlflow/docs/source/03_e2e_example/01_example_project.md

 pip install kedro-mlflow
 ```
 ## Install the toy project
-For this end to end example, we will use the [kedro starter](https://kedro.readthedocs.io/en/latest/02_getting_started/05_starters.html#creating-new-projects-with-kedro-starters) of with the [iris dataset](https://github.com/quantumblacklabs/kedro-starter-pandas-iris).
+For this end to end example, we will use the [kedro starter](https://kedro.readthedocs.io/en/latest/02_getting_started/05_starters.html#creating-new-projects-with-kedro-starters) with the [iris dataset](https://github.com/quantumblacklabs/kedro-starter-pandas-iris).

 We use this project because:
 - it covers most of the common use cases